jondentonschneider/jondentonschneider.github.io/_pages/personal.md

 ---
 layout: archive
 title: "Personal"
-seo_title: "Out Gay NCAA Division I Swimmer - Jon Denton-Schneider"
+seo_title: "Personal - Jon Denton-Schneider"
 excerpt: "I was an out gay student-athlete on the University of Arizona Men's Swimming Team and worked to promote inclusion in college sports."
 permalink: /personal/
 author_profile: true